J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 You will learn the design rules we used to avoid heavy layout shifts, oversized assets, and animation overload, while still delivering a luxury brand feel.

-I will also break down practical speed tactics that influence Core Web Vitals and conversion: image strategy, loading priorities, component weight, and mobile-first QA.
+It also breaks down practical speed tactics that influence Core Web Vitals and conversion: image strategy, loading priorities, component weight, and mobile-first QA.

 Primary keywords: web design, website speed, Core Web Vitals, performance optimization.